liuyuan-pal/NeuRay/custom_rendering.md

                 |-- *.jpg
 ```

-Make sure these images are not too large (e.g. $\le 960\times 720$).
+Make sure these images are not too large (e.g. <= 960x720).
 Otherwise, running COLMAP or rendering will take very long time.

 #### 2. Run COLMAP to reconstruct camera poses and scene geometry